shahriar-arch/hello-world/README.md

 # hello-world
 Its my first repository in github.
+I am Md.
+Asif Shahriar.
+I just have completed my BBA degree.
+Now I am searching for Jobs.
+When i am started using linux, coding, programming, terminal commands and github are always very facinating for me.
+But I dont now anything about those.
+Now i am learning the python.
+Hopefully, i will get to know something.
+I have edited the code to know how branches work.